The following list of resources have been compiled to help you identify career pathways and to improve success in your job search.

 For more information on specific job search engines and keywords, see Starting your online job search.

-Set up an Career Planning appointment with UFV Counselling Services to identify life and career goals.
-They also have a great list of on-line resources available that you can use to assess your own interests and skills.
-They also run workshops throughout the academic year.
+Set up a career planning appointment with UFV Counselling Services to identify life and career goals.
+They also have a great list of online resources available that you can use to assess your own interests and skills.
+And they run workshops throughout the academic year.

 How can you show employers the types of skills, knowledge, and values that you can offer?
 An e-Portfolio is an increasingly important requirement of the job search.
-Consider taking a portfolio building course (e.g. CMNS 200), completing the Portfolio Essentials certificate, or experiment with free e-portfolio building websites.
+Consider taking a portfolio building course (e.g. CMNS 200) or experiment with free e-portfolio building websites.

 Start at the UFV Career Centre.
-Services include: CareerLink job board, Cooperative Education, the Kipp Career Centre Lab, career coaching appointments, review of résumés and cover letters, and resources on the provincial and national labour markets.
-You can also order business cards (for the price of a coffee!).
+Services include: CareerLink job board, Cooperative Education, career coaching appointments, review of résumés and cover letters, and resources on the provincial and national labour markets.
+You can also order business cards at a discounted rate.

-The UFV Alumni Association is your best resource for staying connected with the institution and its graduates--many of whom can serve as valuable contacts in the job search process.
-The Alumni Association is part of the Ten Thousand Coffees project, where you can connect with professionals across many different fields and meet up with them over coffee to gain insights into their work experience.
-You can also network via UFV's LinkedIn groups:
+The UFV Alumni Association is your best resource for staying connected with the institution and its graduates — many of whom can serve as valuable contacts in the job search process.

-Check out the Networking page in this e-guide as well as the Professional Associations page in the GATE Student e-Handbook for more ideas on how to connect with other professionals.
+Check out the 1-2-3's of Networking in this e-guide for more ideas on how to connect with other professionals.